How to Use This Calculator

 The Logic Behind Milestone Age Estimation

-Estimated Milestone Age = Current Age (months) + Milestone Offset (months)
+Expected Milestone Age (months) = Current Age (months) + Milestone Offset (months)

-Here, Estimated Milestone Age is the projected age in months, Current Age (months) is your baby's age in months, and Milestone Offset (months) is the number of months you estimate your baby is ahead or behind in that specific developmental area.
-A positive offset means they are ahead, while a negative offset indicates they are behind.
+Here, Expected Milestone Age is the projected age in months, Current Age (months) is your baby's age in months, and Milestone Offset (months) is the number of months from now you expect the milestone to occur.

 Projecting a Baby's Milestone Achievement